Downy Mildew

 Fungus

-Sugar beet, beetroot.
+Sugar Beet, beetroot.

 Heart leaves are light green, thickened, distorted and develop a purplish downy growth.
 Older leaves may turn yellow similar to the symptoms of virus yellows.

-The disease is spread by air-borne spores from infected beet seed crops, mangold seed crops, groundkeepers, old clamps, cleaner-loading sites or wild beet.
+The disease is spread by air-borne spores from infected beet seed crops, mangold seed crops, groundkeepers, old camps, cleaner-loading sites or wild beet.
 Infection can also arise from resting spores (oospores) in the soil.

 Favourable Factors